macdhuibh/django-registration-templates/README.md

 Both are fantastic resources. django-registration-templates adds a missing `activation-complete` template and `{% csrf_token %}` to all the forms.

 The template seem to work fine with both `django-registration` and `django-registration-redux`.
 Please file an issue or pull request if you have any problems.
+This is known to work with Django 3.2+ and django-registraion 3.0.

 ## Usage